 Operational risk is defined as loss arising from inadequate or failed internal processes, people, systems or external events.
 Potential for exposure to operational risk extends to all the Company's businesses.
 The Company has constructed a framework of internal controls to minimise material loss from operational risk events recognising that no system of internal control can completely eliminate the risk of error, financial loss, fraudulent action, or reputational damage.
+The Company has also adopted the culture whereby each area of the business and a member of the Senior Management Team are responsible for the operational excellence and control within that area.

 Mitigation techniques are deployed via the internal control framework, which comprises the systems, processes and procedures that ensure business operations are conducted so as to meet all obligations to all stakeholders, comply with regulation and legislation, and minimise the risk of material error or fraud.
 The Company aims to implement effective controls (both preventative and detective) to reduce operational risk exposures, except where the costs of such controls exceed the expected benefits.
 It is accepted that no system of control will eliminate the risk of financial loss or reputational damage, and all employees are expected to report weaknesses and deficiencies as soon as they are identified.
+Risk events and issues are logged to provide management the visibility.
+These data are analysed frequently to identify repetitive instances and instruct the company to address them promptly.